Trump to tout strong economy in State of the Union after turbulent first year

 WASHINGTON (Reuters) - President Donald Trump, battling a probe into his campaign’s alleged ties with Russia and struggling to sell Americans on his leadership abilities, will take credit for U.S. economic gains in the past year in an address to Congress on Tuesday night.

-Facing a looming deadline on an immigration controversy amid strong Democratic opposition, Trump will also call for a bipartisan compromise of the type that has eluded him during a turbulent first year in office marked by partisan battles.
+Facing a deadline on an immigration controversy and strong Democratic opposition, Trump will also call for a bipartisan compromise of the type that has eluded him during a turbulent first year in office marked by partisan battles.

 Trump will visit Capitol Hill to deliver his first State of the Union speech at 9:10 p.m.
 (0210 GMT on Wednesday).

-Aides said the Republican president would use the televised speech to take credit for advances in the economy since he took office and tout the benefits of a tax overhaul approved by the Republican-controlled Congress in December that was his first major legislative victory.
+Aides said the Republican president would use the televised speech to tout the benefits of a tax overhaul approved by the Republican-controlled Congress in December that was his first major legislative victory.

+“The economy will be front and center,” White House spokeswoman Sarah Sanders told NBC News on Tuesday.

-But the atmosphere in the House of Representatives chamber where Trump will speak could be tense.
+The atmosphere in the House of Representatives chamber where Trump will speak could be tense.
 Several Democratic lawmakers have said they would boycott the event.
 Some Democratic women who will attend plan to wear black in support of the #MeToo movement against sexual harassment.

 Ahead of Trump’s speech, Republicans and Democrats were deeply divided over immigration.
 Lawmakers are facing a Feb.
-8 deadline to try to reach a compromise on the issue and pass a new budget measure to avoid a second government shutdown.
+8 deadline to reach a compromise on the issue and pass a new budget measure to avoid a second government shutdown.

 To attract Democratic votes for an immigration deal, Trump has said he is open to letting “Dreamers,” a group of immigrants brought into the country illegally as children, stay in the United States.